Assam to order probe into 'spotting of polling officers with ballot papers' | Politics

 Silchar constituency went to the poll in the second phase of the assembly elections on April 1.

-There have been some confusing reports by the media in connection with the issuance of postal ballots twice to a voter, the district administration said in a statement.
+Referring to a separate incident in connection with dispatching of postal ballot twice to a voter, the district administration said the media reports, in this case, were confusing.

+After a proper investigation into the incident, it was found that the postal ballot was sent to a wrong person because of mistaken identity, according to a statement issued by the district administration.

-''This is what has come to the surface after our thorough investigation.
-It is my earnest request to media houses not to sensationalise fake news and at least let the administration enquire into any allegation before publishing it,'' Jalli said.
+''This is what has come on the surface after our thorough investigation,'' Jalli said.

 Violence had broken out in Karimganj district of Assam on April 1 after a crowd spotted a BJP candidate's vehicle being used to transport a polled EVM to the strong room, forcing the police to fire in the air to bring the situation under control.